active-interest/seo-ultimate/readme.txt

 	* Fine-grained controls allow you to customize the Open Graph title, image, and content type for every single post, page, attachment, and custom post type object on your site
 	* Mass-editors let you specify Open Graph data for multiple posts and pages at a time

+* **Author Highlighter** -- NEW in Version 7.4
+	* Generates code so that when one of your site's posts appears in Google search results, the Google+ profile picture of the post's author will appear alongside it
+	* Includes support for both single-author and multi-author site setups
+	* Supports author highlighting for posts, pages, attachments, custom post types, the homepage, archive pages, and author pages
+	* Inserts a "Google+ Profile URL" field on the WordPress user profile editor, so that users can insert their Google+ URL and enable author highlighting on their posts

 * **Settings Manager** (located under Settings > SEO Ultimate)
 	* Export your SEO Ultimate settings to a file and re-import later if desired.
 	* Use the export/import functionality to move SEO Ultimate settings between WordPress sites.